SnarkDesign/Moire/README.md

 C code to draw a Moire program for any given size screen.

+Writen from scratch.

-Code is adapted for the Heltec esp32 wifi kit OLED.
+Code is adapted for BW version of the Heltec esp32 wifi kit OLED.
+Color version adapted to the ttgo Lily LED.
+Color routine adapted from their example codes.

 Based on the old Applesoft Moire program that came with the Apple ][ diskette.
 Yes, you could also know it from the ScreenSaver programs of old times and it was also a motivation to do this program as Arduino LED screen components might also suffer from burned in pixels always displaying  the same screen when unused...